sachagd/YoutubeDownloader/README.md

   - Copy Extension Id
   - Paste it in native-messaging.json in "allowed_extensions"

-To access the parameters of the extension, open a new firefox tab, tap "about:addons", click on the extension and finally on options
+To access the parameters of the extension :
+  - Open a new firefox tab and tap "about:addons"
+  - Click on the extension
+  - Click on options

+Extra-informations :
+  - By default, the files are saved in the extension directory, in a folder named "output"
+  - By default, the startTime and endTime boxes are empty, which mean that the youtube video will be downloaded in its entirety

 Error you might encounter that aren't my fault :